BibleGet-I-O/bibleget-wordpress/readme.txt

 # must be lowercase "screenshot-#.ext" where # corresponds to the list number above

 == Changelog ==

+= 8.1 =
+* Fix: Font Select in Customizer was still broken after modernizing the plugin's javascript

 = 8.0 =
 * Fix: bug when downloading previews for Google Fonts (typo in curl variables)